2012 BMW 3-Series Wagon Review

 The 2012 BMW 3-Series Wagon lets you have it all: a practical cargo area, upscale cabin and nearly unmatched performance.

-Even though it’s been a while since the BMW 3-Series Wagon has been updated, test drivers don’t mind.
+Even though it’s been a while since the BMW 3-Series Wagon has been updated, reviewers don’t mind.
 Most agree that, with the 3-Series Wagon, BMW has created a top-notch mix of practicality, luxury and performance, and see no reason for the company to mess with that formula.
 While the 3-Series sedan has been redesigned for 2012, the 3-Series Wagon has remained unchanged.
 If there are new features that you see on the sedan, keep in mind that you may not be able to find them on the wagon.

 What you will find on the wagon is one of the largest cargo areas in the class, an upscale and driver-centered cabin and performance that test drivers say sets the standard for the class.
 Testers especially like the 3-Series Wagon’s handling, which they say is just as good as the legendary handling of the 3-Series sedan.
 If you want it all, plus the cargo space to carry it, auto critics say that it’s hard to miss with the 2012 BMW 3-Series Wagon.